Thomas Paine and the Dangerous Word

 Book Talk or Assembly, 30 - 60 min

 A behind-the-scenes look at the creation of Thomas Paine and the Dangerous Word.
 Includes author's journey, inspiration, research, early rough drafts & illustrations, and revision process.
 How do we know the facts behind this true story?
 We'll look at primary sources, including the original newspaper advertisement for Captain Death and his ship Terrible.
-And a sneak peak at Sarah’s next American Revolution book, still in progress, coming out in 2020.
-Students will learn the importance of a growth mindset and persistence in Paine's life and in our own.
+And a sneak peak at Sarah’s next American Revolution book, MOST WANTED, coming out in 2020.
+Students will learn the importance of a growth mindset, persistence and resilience, and the persuasive power of our own words.

 History of the American Revolution